 1. PCC Managed Options

 Each year, several programs are offered by PCC faculty in locations around the world.
 Most programs are short (2-6 weeks) and all offer PCC credit.
-Details about PCC Faculty-Led Programs offered in 2016-2017 will be available in late spring 2016.
-Please check this site for details.
+Details about PCC Faculty-Led Programs offered in 2016-2017 are as follows:

 2. Programs Offered Through Dual Enrollment/Co-Admission With PSU